By Fred Burton and Dan Burges

 When the dust settled following a bus explosion in Togliatti, Russia, on Oct.
 31, few explanations emerged as to who was responsible for the attack, which killed eight people and injured at least 50.
 Although terrorism is a possibility, two leading theories

 place the blame on Russian organized crime.
-One such theory suggests that a person (or people) riding the bus was a target of the Russian mob and the other casualties simply collateral damage.
-Though this act might seem excessive, Russian organized crime has a history of ensuring that it eliminates its targets through excessive use of explosives.
+One such theory suggests that a person or people riding the bus was the target of the Russian mob, and the other causalities were simply collateral damage.
+Though this act might seem excessive, Russian organized crime has a history of ensuring it eliminates its targets through excessive use of explosives.
 A second theory is that Russian organized crime targeted the bus itself as retribution against the bus company, perhaps because the company refused to pay protection money to the mob.
-Given the speculation, it is a good time to explore the nature of Russia's crime syndicates and to examine just how far they reach and the lengths they will go to ensure that they maintain an iron grip on the enterprises under their control.
+Given the speculation, it is a good time to explore the nature of Russia's crime syndicates and to examine just how far they reach and the lengths they will go to ensure they maintain an iron fist on the enterprises under their control.
+The Network

-Russian organized crime is an intricate network throughout Russian society whose operations include extortion, fraud, cargo theft, prostitution, drug- and arms-trafficking and more.
-The Russian mafia has penetrated business and state-run enterprises to a degree unheard of anywhere in the Western world, a fact that start-up firms soon discover.
-Moreover, its reach in the business realm extends throughout the former Soviet Union.
+Russian organized crime is an intricate network throughout Russian society that includes extortion, fraud, cargo theft, prostitution, drug- and arms-trafficking, and more.
+The Russian mafia has penetrated business and state-run enterprises to a degree unheard of anywhere in the Western world.
+Moreover, its reach in the business realm extends throughout the former Soviet Union, a fact that start-up businesses soon discover.
 Unlike the normal situation in civilized societies, there is no clear distinction in Russia between criminal enterprises and the government.
 In fact, criminal organizations and their leadership often have direct ties to oligarchs and others in positions of power.
-In order to conduct business in Russia, companies are finding that dealings with the government lead directly to dealings with thugs demanding pay, not for product or services but for protection and other vague promises, including "permission" to conduct business.
+In order to conduct business in Russia, companies are finding that dealings with the government lead directly to dealings with thugs demanding pay, not for product or services, but for protection and other vague promises, including "permission" to conduct business.
 The protection they are purchasing, however, is from the people they are paying.
-When demands are not met or lines are crossed, the result often is a violent and bloody death, regardless of who erred or what sin he committed.
-In the fall of 2006, a rash of mob-related murders occurred in Russia, often targeting high-profile Russian businessmen in the financial and banking sectors.
+When demands are not met, or lines are crossed, the result often is a violent and bloody death, regardless of who erred or what sin he committed.
+In the fall of 2006, a rash of mob-related murders occurred in Russia, often targeting high-profile Russian businessmen in the financial and banking sector.
 Contract killings

 U.S. law enforcement also has established links between Russian organized crime in the United States and La Cosa Nostra.
 The two groups appear to be cooperating in such ventures as gambling, prostitution, fraud and extortion.
-The Russian Mafia is responsible for vice operations from Miami to Tokyo to the Persian Gulf, and it also is deeply tied into Turkish and Israeli organized crime, most of which came from Russia.
+The Russian mafia is responsible for vice operations from Miami to Tokyo to the Persian Gulf and also is deeply tied into Turkish and Israeli organized crime, most of which came from Russia.
 Additionally, Russian organized crime groups reportedly have been involved in such enterprises as drug trafficking, money laundering and counterfeiting with several other international organized crime groups, including the Sicilian Mafia, the Camorra, the Japanese Yakuza, Chinese Triads, Turkish drug traffickers and Colombian drug cartels.
+The Challenge Ahead